Adversarial Attack on Attackers: Post-Process to Mitigate Black-Box Score-Based Query Attacks: Experiments

 \subsection{Setup}

 We evaluate AAA along with 8 defense baselines, including random noise defense (RND \cite{qin2021improving}), adversarial training (AT \cite{dai2021parameterizing, salman2020adversarially, xie2019feature}), dynamic inference (DENT \cite{wang2021fighting}), training randomness (PNI \cite{he2019parametric}), and ensemble (TRS \cite{yang2021trs}).
 Results of AT with extra data \cite{rade2021helper}) are in Appendix \ref{apd:defense}.
-AAA uses hyper-parameters $\alpha=1, t=6, \beta=5$, and an Adam optimizer \cite{kingma2014adam} with learning rate $0.1, \beta_1 = 0.9, \beta_2 = 0.999$, and the iteration of optimization $100$.
-To calibrate simultaneously by AAA, we perform temperature scaling using 1K/5K samples for CIFAR-10 testing set / ImageNet validation set respectively to and make them disjoint with the testing samples in attack as much as possible.
-Detailed hyper-parameters of other defenses and attacks are in Appendix \ref{apd:setting}.
+For AAA, we mostly experiment with the linear design, because the two designs of AAA share most good characteristics.
+AAA-sine could fool adaptive attacks, which is costly to design in real world as discussed in Sec \ref{sec:adaptive}.
+AAA-linear uses $\alpha=1, \tau=6, \beta=5, \kappa=100$, and an Adam optimizer \cite{kingma2014adam} with learning rate $0.1, \beta_1 = 0.9, \beta_2 = 0.999$.
+AAA-sine uses $\alpha=0.7$ and inherits other hyper-parameters in study of adaptive attacks.
+To calibrate simultaneously, we perform temperature scaling using 1K/5K samples for CIFAR-10 testing set / ImageNet validation set to and make them disjoint with the attack samples as much as possible.
+Other hyper-parameters are in Appendix \ref{apd:setting}.